 Eat high-protein snacks such as almonds, peanuts, and cheese.

 Phytochemicals are nutrients in plants.
 Some have been studied for their cancer-fighting benefits and their ability to keep cancer from coming back.

 Antioxidants.
-Many vegetables, fruits, nuts, and other foods contain antioxidants.
-Foods with antioxidants include broccoli, liver, carrots, blueberries, and mangoes.
+Many vegetables, fruits, nuts, and other foods have them.
+Good choices include broccoli, liver, carrots, blueberries, and mangoes.
 Antioxidants protect your cells from damage.
-Dietitians say you should eat a balanced diet with a variety of fresh foods to get antioxidants.
-That's better than taking megadoses in supplements.
+Dietitians say you should eat a balanced diet with a variety of fresh foods to get them.
+It’s better for you than taking supplements.